-For students who cannot satisfy these tests an Entrance examination will be held on Monday, September 30th, 1912, at 3 p.m.
+For students who cannot satisfy these tests an Entrance examination will be held on Monday, September 29th, 1913, at 3 p.m.

 The course extends over four years.
-The first, third and fourth year students attend on Mondays, beginning on October 7, from 3 to 7 p.m.
-The second year students, on Tuesdays, during the same hours, beginning on October 8.
-Students must call at the University office on either October 7 or 8, between 2 and 3 p.m., to register their names and take out their class tickets.
+The first, third and fourth year students attend on Mondays, beginning on October 6, from 3 to 7 p.m.
+The second year students, on Tuesdays, during the same hours, beginning on October 7.
+Students must call at the University office on either October 6 or 7, between 2 and 3 p.m., to register their names and take out their class tickets.

 The instruction in Engineering, Electrical Engineering and Geology will be given in the respective departments, the remaining subjects in the Mining Department.
 In the class on Mathematics the subject will be dealt with entirely from the mining point of view, the examples being taken from mining practice.
-Students will be given mining data in the examples set, and will be required to copy these out into an indexed pocket-book to form a nucleus for the observations which they subsequently make as a result of their own experience.
-A similar mode of treatment will be adopted for the Chemistry course, the properties of matter and chemical change being illustrated as far as possible from ordinary examples to be met with at a coal mine.
+Students will be given mining data in the examples set, and will be required to copy these out into an indexed pocket-book to form a nucleus for the observations which they subsequently make as a result of their A similar mode of treatment will be own experience. adopted for the Chemistry course, the properties of matter and chemical change being illustrated as far as possible from ordinary examples to be met with at a coal mine.
 In addition to the course of Surveying drawing, a course of practical work in the use of surveying instruments is given during the thrird term Lectures will be given in connection with the two Surveying courses as they become necessary to explain the work in hand.

-The session in the Mining Department will be as follows: Monday, October 7th to Tuesday, December 17th, 1912; Monday, January 13th to Tuesday, March 18th, 1913; Monday, April 28th to Tuesday, June 24th, 1913.
+The session in the Mining Department will be as follows: Monday, October 6th to Tuesday, December 16th, 1913; Monday, January 19th to Tuesday, March 17th, 1914; Monday, April 27th to Tuesday, June 23rd, 1914.